 What if you could start to love your home workouts as much as the gym?
 We know, this sounds like a challenge.
 But if you’re anything like us, a challenge is what gets us jumping out of bed, motivated to kick some butt.
-The energy of walking into a gym or a packed fitness class is hard to beat.
-However, we’ve found ways to fall in love with our home workouts that anyone can recreate in their own living room (equipment or not).
+We’ve found ways to fall in love with our home workouts that anyone can recreate in their own living room (equipment or not).

 6 Ways to Burn More Calories During Your Home Workouts